 Finally, ad the original flour mixture into this mixture.
 Continue to mix well until the batter forms.

 3. Bake.
 Separate the batter into 40 equally-sized dough balls.
 Place each one into the cup of an ungreased mini muffin pan.

 Bake in the preheated oven for approximately 8 minutes.

 4. Add the peanut butter cups.
 Remove the cookies from the oven and press a peanut butter cup into the top of each one.

 5. Chill.
 Place the entire muffin tin into the freezer for about 7 minutes.
 This will give the cookies time to cool and set the peanut butter cups in place.

 6. Remove and serve.
 Pop the cookies out of the muffin tin, serve, and enjoy!

 Tips & Tricks:

-- After you place the peanut butter cups in the cookies, place in the refrigerator to cool for 15-20 minutes.
+- Chill the cookies after adding the peanut butter cups.
+After you place the peanut butter cups in the cookies, place them in the refrigerator to cool for 15-20 minutes.

-- To make this a bit healthier, you can also use whole wheat white flour and all natural peanut butter.
+- Make them healthier.
+Use whole wheat white flour and all-natural peanut butter for healthier cookies.
 But if you decide to use natural peanut butter, make sure it’s not oily!
 I recommend Jif or Skippy.

 Can you freeze peanut butter cup cookies?